Nicolas-S-Maciel/Nicolas-S-Maciel/README.md

 ###

 <p align="left">🤙 Hi, my name is Nícolas Silva Maciel, I'm 18 years old, I'm from Brazil.
-I'm recently finishing high school at SESI.
+I recently finished high school at SESI.
 I'm currently studying 🚀 Systems Analysis and Development
  at SENAI.
 I'm passionate about technology and I'm just starting my journey in this area.
 I also love games, soccer, and cars.</p>

 ###